The Democracy Project

 - Eight expert-led research papers: In partnership with McGill University’s Center for Media, Technology and Democracy, 8 academics wrote essays on different aspects of polarization.
 These essays will soon be released.
 Please check for the link to be shared here in June 2023.

-Community roundtables: PPF engaged Victoria Kuketz, an established policy and grassroots community leader, and appointed her as a Research Fellow in Democracy.
+Community roundtables: PPF engaged Victoria Kuketz, an established policy and grassroots community leader, and appointed her as a PPF Fellow in Digital Democracy.
 She designed and led this project, built partnerships with grassroots organizations, and scaled six nationwide community roundtables to engage youth on their experiences of polarization in their home communities.
 As a result, PPF built trust and partnered with five community organizations across the country so we could align with pre-existing programs and the youth who either lead or seek services from them.
 There was a focus on the 18-34 demographic in order to keenly understand the youth perspective as little is known on this issue.
 PPF acknowledges and thanks its ongoing work with YMCA Canada, Apathy is Boring, Love Nova Scotia, the Lifelong Leadership Institute, and First Work Ontario in achieving diverse and regional youth representation.
 These youth were paid an honorarium for their contributions.

 - A national survey: PPF partnered with RIWI to survey 1500 youth across Canada to complement the roundtables and provide a representative sample.